Arribas21/esx_customneeds/README.md

 1) CD in your resources/[esx] folder
 2) Clone the repository
 3) Import esx_customneeds.sql in your database
+4) Create "locales" folders, and add en.lua
-4) Add this in your server.cfg :
+5) Add this in your server.cfg :

 ```
 start esx_customneeds